mmaitland300/organizer_project/README.md

 - **Auto-Tagging & Recommendations:**
   Automatically tags files based on BPM and musical key detection, plus recommends similar samples based on your selections.

-- **Cubase Integration:**
+- **DAW Integration:**
-  Easily send your favorite samples directly to your Cubase folder for a smooth production workflow.
+  Easily send your favorite samples directly to your DAW of choices library for a smooth production workflow.

 - **Customizable Themes:**
   Modern light theme by default, with the option to switch to dark mode if you prefer a different look.